c4arl0s/Learn_C_onTheMacForOSXandiOS/README.md

 # * [The * Operator](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)

-The complement to the address-of (&) operator is the unary * or indirection operator.
+The complement to the **address-of** (&) operator is the unary * or **indirection operator**.
 It does just the opposite of the & operator.
 It takes a pointer variable and turns it into the variable the pointer variable points to.
 Confusing, isn't it ?
 Here is a simple example

 ---
 Note
 The * operator officially name in the C standard is the "indirection pointer", but it is also commonly referred to as the "start", "pointer" or "dereference operator"
+---

 ```c
 int *pointer;